zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/scylladb/_index.md

   selector:
     app: scylla
 ```
-Apply the configuration
+Apply the `scylla-service.yaml` Service:
 ```text
 kubectl apply -f scylla-service.yaml
 ```
-Create a scylla-statefulset.yaml as shown below.
-This configuration will create statefulset for Scylladb with 3 replicas.
-It uses stork scheduler to enable pods to be placed closer to where their data is located.
+The spec below creates StatefulSet for Scylladb with 3 replicas and uses the Stork scheduler to place pods to closer to where their data is located.
+Create the following `scylla-statefulset.yaml` StatefulSet:
 ```text
 apiVersion: apps/v1beta2
 kind: StatefulSet